-Arming
+4.3 Arming

 Some RAS do not depend on a traditional arming concept.
 These systems are characterized by fast computations and detect critical changes in system conditions rather than specific pre-disturbance levels or status.
-In this sense, they are always “armed” and ready to initiate action when they detect a disturbance.
+In this sense, they are always “armed” and ready to initiate action when they detect the critical disturbance.

 However, many RAS monitor load, generation levels, voltage, frequency, breaker status, and/or other quantities or devices that are critical to identifying the onset of the system problem which the RAS is designed to mitigate.
 Analog quantities are the most common functions used to identify when a scheme should be armed.
 If analog quantities such as line power flows are the appropriate level detection criteria, the specific quantities may be monitored by transducers, microprocessor-based relays, communications processors, analog cards within programmable logic controllers, or other devices.

 Often analog quantities or status at more than one location are required to determine when a scheme should be armed.
-Use of SCADA and an Energy Management System (EMS) computer to collect the data and perform the calculations is a common RAS application.
+Use of SCADA and an Energy Management System (EMS) computer to collect the data and perform the calculations is a common application.
 Programmable logic controllers, microprocessor-based relays and other IEDs are also commonly used to perform these functions.

 Both EMS computer and SCADA or the scheme logic processor (locally or remotely) are commonly used for scheme arming at logic processing and/or action locations.
 Actual scheme arming may be done either automatically or manually, depending on the philosophy of the entity and the specific characteristics of the scheme.
 If arming is automatic, the dispatcher should at least be provided with indication of the arming status.